Skip to content

 ./script.sh

-# Method 2: Run with interpreter
+# Method 2: Explicitly invoke the interpreter

 bash script.sh